Search for the lost cities

-During the 2nd C BC the Hellenistic city was relocated from Tell Akko to the area east of the current old city, and established as a military colony in about 261 BC (based on Numismatic data).
+During the 2nd century BC the Hellenistic city was relocated from Tell Akko to the area east of the current old city, and established as a military colony in about 261 BC (based on Numismatic data).
 It became one of the largest cities in the Mediterranean during the Hellenistic period, for 130-150 years.
-According to ceramic studies across Acre, the Hellenistic city extended over an area greater than 1,000 Dunam (4 times the size of the old city): it stretched all the way from the ancient Biblical site on the east - to the west coast north of the current old city.
+According to ceramic studies across Acre, the Hellenistic city extended over an area greater than 1,000 Dunam (4 times the size of the old city): it stretched all the way from the ancient Biblical site on the east – to the west coast north of the current old city.

-A sketch of the ceramic findings and the estimated size of the Hellenistic city at the end of the 2nd C BC is shown in the following diagram (based on a survey of IAA's Eliezer Stern; the positions of each finding were approximated).
+A sketch of the ceramic findings and the estimated size of the Hellenistic city at the end of the 2nd century BC is shown in the following diagram (based on a survey of IAA’s Eliezer Stern; the positions of each finding were approximated).

 The Roman and Byzantine city flourished in this new location, thanks to its port and location at the crossroads of major ancient highways.
 It was one of the major Roman cities in the Galilee, with the largest marine port in the Holy Land (until Caesarea was built in 22BC).